KryptKode/Farmz/README.md

-# Flash-Alerts
+# Farmz
-An android app that provides flash alerts for calls and notifications
+A simple android application to fetch, update farmers and register their farms